Physics-Based Learning for Robotic Environmental Sensing: Statistical Model of Flow Fields

 where

 Assuming that the flow is \textit{stationary} or \textit{statistically steady}, the integral will be independent of $t_1$; set $t_1=0$ without loss of generality.

-Since turbulent flows are inherently random, we can view $\bbq(x,t)$ or equivalently $\bbepsilon(x,t)$ as a random vector (RV).
-Let $\bbq^j(x,t)$ denote $j$-th realization of this RV at location $x$ and time $t$ and consider the ensemble average defined as

-where $\hhatn$ is the total number of realizations. \begin{definition}[Ergodicity] The stationary RV $\bbq(x,t)$ is ergodic if the time average converges to the ensemble average as the time interval $T$ extends to infinity, i.e.,
+The stationary random vector $\bbq(x,t)$ is \textit{ergodic} if in the limit, the time average \eqref{eq:time-avg} converges to the ensemble average \eqref{eq:ensemble}, i.e., $\bbq(x) = \hhatbbq(x,t)$.
+In this paper we make the following assumption.

-\end{definition} In the following development, we assume that turbulence is \textit{ergodic}.
-This is a common assumption that allows us to obtain time-series measurements of the instantaneous velocity field at a given location and use the time-averaged velocity $\bbq(x)$ as a surrogate for the ensemble average $\hhatbbq(x,t)$.
-Note that ergodicity implies that $\hhatbbq(t,x)$ is independent of time.
+\begin{assumption} Turbulent flow is stationary and ergodic. \end{assumption} This is a common assumption that allows us to obtain time-series measurements of the instantaneous velocity field at a given location and use the time-averaged velocity $\bbq(x)$ as a surrogate for the desired ensemble average $\hhatbbq(x,t)$ \cite{TMCFD1993W,HMTHWA2001J}.
+Assumption \ref{assumption:ergodic} implies that $\hhatbbq(t,x)$ is independent of time.
+Learning transient turbulent flows can be challenging since meaningful measurements of the flow field cannot be easily made; see Section \ref{sec:disc} for more details.